Digital-Defiance/Digital-Defiance/Bylaws.md

 In addition to our Mission Statement, we adhere to the following Stated Goals:

 - Cultivate professional growth among developers by imparting Agile methodologies, test-driven development, and other essential enterprise practices.
-- Equip developers with necessary software and resources, either at no cost or at negotiated preferential rates, to facilitate efficient software development.
+- Equip developers with necessary software, hardware, and other resources, either at no cost or at negotiated preferential rates, to facilitate efficient work on Open Source.
-- Identify and enhance valuable public software that could benefit from our expertise, particularly those offering financial rewards for improvements or fixes.
+- Identify and enhance valuable public software and hardware that could benefit from our expertise, particularly those offering financial rewards for improvements or fixes.
 These rewards will be allocated to cover our operational costs and potentially serve as bonus incentives for our contributing developers.
-- Commit to the creation of new software using thorough testing and development methodologies that uphold the integrity of scalable and reliable software.
+- Commit to the creation of new software and hardware using thorough testing and development methodologies that uphold the integrity of scalable and reliable project deliverables.
 - Whenever feasible, prioritize projects that contribute to a civil society and support the enforcement of the rule of law in the physical world.

 ## Article II: Incorporation